Richard Egan (actor): Later roles

 Egan had the lead in a TV movie, Mission to Glory: A True Story (1977), and co starred with Robert Mitchum in The Amsterdam Kill (1977) and starred in the low-budget Western The Sweet Creek County War (1979).

 Egan joined the political soap opera, Capitol, as a recurring character in 1982.

 Personal life

 Egan met his wife, Patricia Hardy, in 1956.

-The couple married on June 7, 1958 in San Francisco and remained together for almost 30 years until his death.
+The couple married on June 7, 1958, in San Francisco and remained together until Egan's death in July 1987.
+The couple had four daughters — Patricia, Kathleen, Colleen, and Maureen, a writer and music video director — as well as a son, Richard Egan Jr., who founded Vagrant Records.

 Egan died in Santa Monica, California, on July 20, 1987, of prostate cancer at age 65.
+He was remembered in The New York Times as being, "known for his roles as a tough leading man in action films and Westerns."
 He is interred at Holy Cross Cemetery in Culver City, California.